cits5501/cits5501.github.io/assets/workshops/workshop08-solutions.md

 :   Assert that the time taken meets whatever criterion we have specified.

-We could write our tests using JUnit if we wishes (perhaps using the [java.lang.Process][process] API to launch cURL, or perhaps making and timing web requests using Java libraries), or we could write our tests in a scripting language such as Bash or Python.
+We could write our tests using JUnit if we wished (perhaps using the [java.lang.Process][process] API to launch cURL, or perhaps making and timing web requests using Java libraries), or we could write our tests in a scripting language such as Bash or Python.